APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018

+   o  Split the test procedures between the test of a single DNS
+      resolvers and the test of a collection of DNS resolvers as would be found in an end user environment.

+   From -11 to -12:

    o  Moved the Walkthrough Example to the end of the document as an
       appendix.